tiagomartinho/WhatsNewKit/README.md

 ### Installation

+> Please ensure that your minimum iOS deployment target is equal to or greater than iOS 13.0 before adding the `WhatsNewKitSwiftUI` framework to your project.

 In general, you can follow the steps in the Installation guide but with some small modifications.

 #### CocoaPods

+Instead of adding `pod WhatsNewKit`, add the following sub-spec to your Podfile.

 ```bash
 pod 'WhatsNewKit/SwiftUI'